nkzw-tech/fbtee/README.md

 ## Why `fbtee`?

-- **Inline Translations for Better Developer Experience:** Embed translations directly into your code.
+- **Inline translations for Better Developer Experience:** Embed translations directly into your code.
 No need to manage translation keys or wrap your code with `t()` functions. **fbtee** uses a compiler to extract strings from your code and prepare them for translation providers.
-- **Proven in Production:** Built on Facebook's `fbt`, with over a decade of production usage, serving billions of users and one year of production usage in [Athena Crisis](https://athenacrisis.com).
+- **Proven in Production:** Built on Facebook's `fbt`, with over a decade of production usage, serving billions of users and two years of production usage in [Athena Crisis](https://athenacrisis.com).
-- **Optimized Performance with IR:** Compiles translations into an Intermediate Representation (IR) for extracting strings, and optimizes the runtime output for performance.
+- **Optimized Performance with IR:** Compiles translations into an Intermediate Representation (IR) for extracting strings, then optimizes the runtime output for performance.
 - **Easy Setup:** Quick integration with tools like Babel and Vite means you can get started instantly.

 ## Status: Ready for Early Adopters